Gov. Northam announces lifting of elective procedure ban, talks testing challenges

 The federal CARES Act funding does not require a state or local match, and is nearly three times the amount of federal transit funding appropriated to Virginia transit agencies in FY 2020.

-With local elections in May delayed by two weeks, Northam encouraged all registered voters in Virginia to vote absentee by mail.
+, Northam encouraged all registered voters in Virginia to vote absentee by mail.

 He outlined Virginia's deadlines, reminding voters that the last day to request a mail-in absentee ballot is Tuesday, May 12.
 You just need to contact your local registrar's office.